 is an almost isomorphism. \end{lemma} \begin{proof} The claim is local on $Y$, so we can assume that $Y$ is affinoid.
-Then a similar trick as in the proof of Corollary~\ref{lemma:primitive-zc} allows us to reduce to the case $\F=g_*\left(\ud{\bf{F}}_p\right)$ for a finite map $g\colon X' \to X$.
-So Corollary~\ref{cor:primitive-finite} implies that it suffices to prove the claim for the morphism $f\circ g\colon X' \to Y$ and $\F=\ud{\bf{F}}_p$.
+Then a similar argument as in the proof of Corollary~\ref{lemma:primitive-zc} allows us to reduce to the case when $\F=g_*\left(\ud{\bf{F}}_p\right)$ for a finite map $g\colon X' \to X$.
+Therefore, Corollary~\ref{cor:primitive-finite} implies that it suffices to prove the claim for the morphism $f\circ g\colon X' \to Y$ and $\F=\ud{\bf{F}}_p$.

 Now \cite[Proposition 2.5.5]{H3} guarantees that it suffices to show the claim on stalks at geometric points.
 Therefore, by Lemma~\ref{lemma:restriction-mod-p} we reduce the question to showing that, for any proper adic space $X$ over a geometric point $\Spa(C, C^+)$, the natural morphism